-You can buy the full Bokashi kit from here.
+You can buy the full Bokashi kit from here (link to Amazon).

 – It depends on your bucket, but it will take approximately 2 weeks to fill your bokashi composter.
 After that, you should seal the lid and let the bin closed for 2 weeks, so it can finish the fermentation process.